A lot of people I work with think I’m crazy for giving advice on how to set up a CrossFit home gym because they think I

 - Pull up bar

-But before you go out and just randomly choose some equipment at a discount store, make sure you go through the following items to make sure that your garage gym won’t become a safety hazard while doing pull-ups and other CrossFit workouts.
+But before you go out and just randomly choose some pieces of equipment at a discount store, make sure you go through the following items to make sure that your home gym won’t become a safety hazard while doing pull-ups and other CrossFit workouts.

 1. Weight Lifting Barbell